nephila/djangocms-installer/docs/usage.rst

 Usage
 =====
-**aldryn installer** can be executed both as a batch script and as a command line wizard.
+**djangocms installer** can be executed both as a batch script and as a command line wizard.

 .. _wizard_mode: